Academic Arts Homeschool Collective

 Taught by Jennifer Hinton.

-In this space, your child can work on their individual math curriculum with a tutor available for questions.
+In this space, your child can play math games or work on their individual math curriculum with a tutor available for questions.

 Taught by Jennifer McDonald.